What Are Those Small Pimples On My Arms?

 Over-the-counter retinols (up to 1%) are another option.
-A tiny dab every other night is more than adequate.
+A tiny dab every other night on the bumps on your legs or arms is more than adequate.

 The malic and lactic acids in the vinegar soften skin by naturally exfoliating it and also help to balance the pH of the skin.
 To use, create a solution of one part apple cider vinegar and two parts water.
-Place into a spray bottle and spritz onto the skin prior to showering.
+Place into a spray bottle and spritz on to your skin bumps prior to showering.
 Leave on for 10-15 minutes and then rinse.

 The lauric acid found in coconut oil is an antibacterial agent that helps to reduce inflammation and improve the skin’s texture.
-Apply a dime-sized amount onto the affected area daily.
+Apply a dime-sized amount onto areas of your skin that are red and bumpy daily.

 Take some sunshine everyday (while wearing sunscreen.)
 This helps in the synthesis of Vitamin D which helps the skin shed off excess keratin.

-Remember, these bumps are extremely common, so no need to feel self-conscious about them.
-By incorporating these simple treatments, you will feel more confident putting on that tank top or sleeveless dress. :-)
+Remember, these red, pimple looking bumps are extremely common, so no need to feel self-conscious about them.
+By incorporating these simple treatments, you will feel more confident putting on that tank top or sleeveless dress!